sakulstra/community-aave-api/README.md

-# Unofficial Aave api & more?
+# Community Aave api

-I noticed that there are a lot of projects visualizing aave data in some way doing the same kind of aggregations & calculations either in background or on the client.
+There are a lot of projects visualizing aave data in some way doing the same kind of aggregations & calculations either in background or on the client.
-Therefor I created this api repository which will automatically be deployed to vercel.

-## Getting Started

-First, run the development database.
-If you got a local mongo running - great.
-If not you can start on in-memory by running `npm run db:mem` or `npm run db:mem:persist` - the latter one saves the db to a .gitignore database folder, so that data is persisted throughout reboots.
-After that, you can run `npm run dev` to start a local dev server.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Therefor this repo is meant to a) provide a public api for all these projects b) suite as example in case you want to build your own api.

 ### Quick start